Why Does Coffee Make You Poop?

 Hormonal Fluctuations

-Also, drinking coffee can increase the speed at which waste moves through the colon by releasing cholecystokinin, a digestive hormone.
+Additionally, drinking coffee can increase the speed at which waste moves through the colon by releasing cholecystokinin, a hormone that stimulates digestion.

 Those lactose intolerant or sensitive may experience abdominal cramps, bloating, and diarrhoea when they add milk or creamer to their morning coffee.